ACCESS-NRI/access-hive.org.au/docs/model_evaluation/evaluation_on_gadi/ilamb_workflow.md

 <br>
 To learn more about how to adjust the <i>ILAMB</i> setup, refer to the official <a href="https://www.ilamb.org/doc/" target="_blank">ILAMB documentation</a> and relevant <a href="https://www.ilamb.org/doc/tutorial.html" target="_blank">tutorials</a>.

-## Showcase: CMIP6 comparisons and ACCESS ESM1.5 benchmarking
+## Example: CMIP6 comparisons and ACCESS ESM1.5 benchmarking

 ACCESS-NRI is maintaining a collection of benchmark comparisons for the ACCESS community, such as that with Coupled Model Intercomparison Project (CMIP) data: